adambard/learnxinyminutes-docs/ansible.html.markdown

     shell: "date; whoami; df -h;"
 ```

-You can execute a playbook with a command:
+You can run the playbook with the command:
 ```bash
 $ ansible-playbook path/name_of_the_playbook.yml
 ```
-It is also possible to become a user other than root using --become-user:
 ## More on ansible concept

 ### ansible-roles (a 'template-playbooks in right structure')